amyspencerproject/order-summary-component/README.md

 ### What I learned

 - For the background image I first went too complicated.
-I was trying to use a psuedo class and positioning.
+I was trying to use a psuedo class and positioning and just making it more complicated than necessary.
 Just setting a background image with no-repeat did the trick very simply!
+- I chose to use flex for the plan info.
+At first I used margins to force the music note icon and the plan/price to stay closer together.
+I started to play with flex shrink and grow to get the same effect.
+I used a `gap: 1rem` in the plan-details-container and a `flex-grow: 1` for the middle element with the plan title and price.
+- Since this is just a component and not meant to be an entire page I wondered if I should be using an `<h1>` heading or any heading for that matter.
+- Why did I use button vs CTA link?

 ### Continued development